Common Skin Lesions & Removal Options

 Not all lesions with these features are cancerous.
 Each mole is carefully evaluated, and the most appropriate next steps are determined based on your individual assessment.

-Choosing the Right Mole Removal Approach
+Choosing the Right Skin Lesion Removal Approach

 At Shine MD, we tailor every treatment based on the type of lesion, your skin type, and your cosmetic goals to ensure the best possible outcome.

-- Skin tags and seborrheic keratoses are most commonly removed with electrocautery, offering quick, precise treatment with excellent cosmetic results.
+- Skin tags and seborrheic keratosesare most commonly removed with electrocautery, offering quick, precise treatment with excellent cosmetic results.

 - Moles may be treated with either electrocautery or surgical punch excision, depending on depth and clinical features.